daylerees/scientist/README.md

 ## Parameters

-Your code gmight not be useful without additional parameters.
+Your code might not be useful without additional parameters.
 Don't worry, we've got you covered.

 ```php
 ->run($param, $secondParam, $more);